-1 2 3 4 5 6 7 The student The student The student The student The student The student is The student is able demonstrates a demonstrates a demonstrates a demonstrates a demonstrates a mature able to successfully complete mature pattern mature pattern of mature pattern of mature pattern pattern for all four skills transition from one of the following of one or fewer two skills (hop, three skills (hop, when skipping in for 15 seconds with hop to skip to skills: skills (hop, gallop, and/or gallop, and slide) for addition to hop, fluid motion (graceful gallop, and to 1.) hop and skip gallop, or slide) slide) for 10 of 10 of the 15 gallop, and side and flowing). slide without backwards (15 for 10 of the 15 the 15 seconds. seconds. for 10 of the 15 stopping.
-The seconds). seconds. seconds. sequence 2.) to gallop and slide should last changing lead foot about 40 without stopping; seconds with or smooth 3.) perform transitions locomotor between skills. patterns to the beat of music.
+1 2 3 4 5 6 7

+The student The student The student The student The student The student is The student is able

+demonstrates a demonstrates a demonstrates a demonstrates a demonstrates a mature able to successfully complete

+mature pattern mature pattern of mature pattern of mature pattern pattern for all four skills transition from one of the following

+of one or fewer two skills (hop, three skills (hop, when skipping in for 15 seconds with hop to skip to skills:

+skills (hop, gallop, and/or gallop, and slide) for addition to hop, fluid motion (graceful gallop, and to 1.) to gallop and slide

+gallop, or slide) slide) for 10 of 10 of the 15 gallop, and side and flowing). slide without changing lead foot

+for 10 of the 15 the 15 seconds. seconds. for 10 of the 15 stopping.
+The without stopping;

+seconds. seconds. sequence or

+should last 2.) perform

+about 40 locomotor

+seconds with patterns to the

+smooth beat of music.

+transitions

+between skills.